Cryptkeeper/libtinyfseq/README.md

 - To minimize dependencies, libtinyfseq does not support compressed FSEQ files as may use either [zstd](https://github.com/facebook/zstd) or [zlib](https://www.zlib.net) compression.
-Compressed FSEQ files can be pre-decompressed using the [xLights](https://github.com/smeighan/xLights) program, or you may decompress the data buffer yourself using an additional library before passing calling into libtinyfseq.
+Compressed FSEQ files can be pre-decompressed using the [xLights](https://github.com/smeighan/xLights) program, or you may decompress the data buffer yourself using an additional library before passing it to libtinyfseq.
 - libtinyfseq assumes data buffers are in little endian byte order.